 The Stelvio is Europe’s second highest paved mountain pass but superior in legend to the Col de l’Iseran thanks to history, pedigree and the sheer experience of climbing and descending this giant.

 The Passo dello Stelvio is 2,758m above sea level according to the large sign at the top.
-There are two main routes to the top and a third via Switzerland.
+There are two main routes to the top and a third via Switzerland and the Umbrailpass.

 The SS38 goes from Bormio on the west to Ponte di Stelvio on the east via the pass.
 Each side offers a similar experience being 22km from Bormio at 7.1% and 24km from Ponte di Stelvio at 7.4%.
 But the Bormio side offers more variety, a flat section 5km from the top and 12% for most of the last two kilometres.
 The Ponte side is regular and the carefully placed Trafoi bends are a work of engineering.
 Is there a better side to climb?
 Both offer something but the Trafoi bends on the Eastern side are the “must do” experience plus you avoid the narrow tunnels on the Bormio side but ideally you don’t want to choose, you want to try both approaches.

-Daniel Friebe’s bible “Mountain High” quotes Fausto Coppi saying he thought he was going to die and Marco Pinotti labelled it “ascetic” whilst Friebe himself calls it a “treat” and “spiritual.”
+Daniel Friebe’s bible “Mountain High” quotes Fausto Coppi saying he thought he was going to die, former Italian champion Marco Pinotti labelled it “ascetic” while Friebe himself calls it a “treat” and “spiritual.”
 I’m with Pinotti.
 This is a climb that is romanticised by journalists and rich in history but when ridden it’s more grim treatment than a treat.
 Yes the scenery stuns but the higher you go the more the mind is numbed by the cold and the dwindling blood sugar, plus the altitude extracts a usury interest rate on your oxygen debt, any anaerobic ambitions risk default.
 It takes a long time to reach the top and when you do make it the mind is on the descent and your clothing, damp with sweat.
 It’s hard.

 Still, the Trafoi bends are special.
-Imagine looking at an image of Alpe d’Huez an tablet device and then using your fingers to stretch the image to vertical and you get the idea, this climb makes you crane your neck like a tourist in Manhattan.
+Imagine looking at an image of Alpe d’Huez on a tablet device and then spreading your fingers to stretch the image vertically and you get the idea, this climb makes you crane your neck like a tourist in Manhattan.
 The Eastern side has 48 hairpin bends and these are concentrated above the village of Trafoi when the road leaves the natural course of the valley to snake up the wall of the valley, quickly rising above the tree line.
-You can admire these bends for the engineering and quietly thank the constructors who ensured a regular gradient, unlike many other Italian passes.
+You can admire these bends for the engineering and quietly thank the constructors who ensured a regular gradient – and the road has been revised to make it even more even, you can still see the old route in sections – unlike many other Italian passes.
 But it’s relentless, the bends hang high above and seem so far away.
 This side also has the Piccolo Tibet mountain refuge.
-Built in 1959 by a mountaineer it might sound exotic, but no, you really are so high up amidst a rocky landscape with glaciers hanging around that this does feel Himalayan.
+Built in 1959 by a mountaineer it might sound eccentric, but no, you really are so high up amidst a rocky landscape with glaciers hanging around that this does feel Himalayan.
 The remote feeling is quickly forgotten at the summit where shops and restaurants crowd the top, the satisfaction of reaching the pass is there but spiritual pride has to compete with the garish market forces.

 The Bormio side is different.
 Engineered too, but instead of climbing up the mountain, at times it goes through it with a series of tunnels.
 In the past these were scary even to climb because they were dark, wet and narrow and traffic, including descending cyclists, didn’t always spot the rider climbing.
 Plus there’s the acoustic effect where even a small Fiat sounds like the truck from Spielberg’s Duel.
 The good news is that these have been upgraded with lighting which makes all the difference.
 But the other sections are calm and scenic and worth the effort.
 Both sides now have wooden signs that count down the hairpins remaining to the top.